-Born on March 1, 1922, in Jerusalem, Israel, Yitzhak Rabin served as Israel's military chief of staff before becoming the country's first native-born prime minister in 1974.
+Born on March 1, 1922, in Jerusalem, Mandatory Palestine (since 1948, Israel), Yitzhak Rabin served as Israel's military chief of staff before becoming the country's first native-born prime minister in 1974.
 He reclaimed the post in the 1992 elections, and then became known for his historical peace negotiations with Palestinian leader Yasser Arafat, winning the Nobel Peace Prize in 1994.
 Rabin was killed by an extremist on November 4, 1995, in Tel Aviv.

-Future Israeli Prime Minister Yitzhak Rabin was born on March 1, 1922, in Jerusalem, Israel.
+Future Israeli Prime Minister Yitzhak Rabin was born on March 1, 1922, in Jerusalem.
 He had ambitions of becoming an agronomist and was a lauded student at Kadourie Agricultural School, but instead joined the Palmach, a Jewish underground commando unit, during World War II.

 Though allied with the British during the war, Rabin was captured and imprisoned for several months during the mid-1940s for activities against British interests.
 He later fought in the Arab-Israeli War (1948-49) and was a representative at the Israeli-Egyptian armistice talks at Rhodes.